matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-This is the HTMl we receive:
+This is the HTMl which gets created:

 ```html
 <div id="div-on-page">